ieee-ceda-datc/RDF-2023/README.md

 In this repository, our primary focus is on Proxy Enablements.
 For the other elements, please refer to their respective repositories.

-## Direcotry Structure
+## Directory Structure
-1. [benchmakrs](./benchmarks/): Contains the rtl and constraints for the benchmark design used for library scaling.
+1. [benchmarks](./benchmarks/): Contains the rtl and constraints for the benchmark design used for library scaling.
-2. [run](./run): Use this direcotry to run the library scaling flow.
+2. [run](./run): Use this directory to run the library scaling flow.
 3. [scripts](./scripts): Provides the library scaling and autotuning flow required to generate proxy enablements.
 It also includes the scripts to run synthesis, placement, and routing flow using Cadence Genus and Innovus.
 4. [techlibs](./techlibs/): Contains the technology files such as LEF, LIB, QRC for the 7nm PDK [asap7](https://github.com/The-OpenROAD-Project/asap7).

 ## Proxy Enablements
-Please install the following packages in your conda environment to run the library scaling flow:
+Please install the following python packages to run the library scaling flow:
 1. liberty parser: `pip install liberty-parser`
 2. ray: `pip install ray[tune]`